 On his way to the semifinals, Khun defeated three different European players including Aleandre Vuilleumier, who was fresh off of winning the $25,000 6-Handed event to open the 2023 WSOP.
 In the quarterfinals, Khun was lined up against rising star Landon Tice.
 While Tice opened up a small lead early, making trips in two key pots helped Khun as he managed to whittle Tice’s stack down.

-In the final hand of their match, Khun flopped two pair with Diamond 6 Diamond 5 on a Heart K Club 6 Club 5 board.
-Tice picked up an open-ended straight draw with Diamond A Diamond 3 on the Heart 4 turn, but the Spade A river would be his undoing.
+In the final hand of their match, Khun flopped two pair with on a board.
+Tice picked up an open-ended straight draw with on the turn, but the river would be his undoing.
 Khun shoved all in on the river, Tice called off the last of his chips, and that was it.

 Sean Winter